xoopscube/documentation/en/design/README.md

 <summary style="cursor: pointer;">Components</summary>

 - Single File Component
-- Preload e.g. add-on, plugin
+- Preload - add-on, extension, plugin
 - Folder Structure
-- Docs Templates
+- Modules Templates

 </details>

 -----

+## Framework Agnostic

+Documentation

-### Design Integration
+## Design Integration

 This guide aims to help anyone who wants to start customizing the user interface to provide resources, guidelines, and tips on how to implement a personalized design.